MediaComem/comem-webdev/subjects/unix-processes/README.md

 root      1700     1  0 Sep11 ?
 00:00:00 /usr/sbin/sshd -D
 jdoe      3350  1700  0 17:52 ?
 00:00:00 sshd: jdoe@pts/0
 jdoe      3378  3350  0 15:32 pts/0    00:00:00 -bash
-jdoe      3567  3378  0 15:51 pts/0    00:00:00 ps -ef
+jdoe      3567  3378  0 15:51 pts/0    00:00:00 `ps -ef`
 ```

-> Note that the command we just ran, `ps -ef`, is in the process list (at the bottom in this example).
+> Note that the command you just ran, `ps -ef`, is in the process list (at the bottom in this example).
 > This is because it was running while it was listing the other processes.

 #### Process tree